Kentaro Yabuki: Personal life

 Yabuki said he was born in Okayama but "formed [his] personality" in Kōchi.
 Yabuki and his first wife were divorced as of June 2009.
 They have a daughter.
 In August 2015, Yabuki announced in the September 2015 issue of Jump SQ. that he had gotten remarried.
 He is the brother-in-law of fellow manga artist Kenta Shinohara.
-In June 2022, Yabuki announced the birth of his son.
+Yabuki has two sons.